andydevs/blog/_drafts/experiments-with-css-grid.markdown

 So now we have a problem.
 The elements are arranged in a grid, but they're not really centered.

-CSS grid can handle this as well, In fact, all you need is to set one attribute.
+CSS grid can handle this as well!
+In fact, all you need is to set one attribute.

 ```scss
 .menu {